Continued from A Mennonite in Agony

 “Yes!
 I would love that!”

-I went to work feeling so happy and accomplished that I had got at least over fifty on my book report and that my teacher was willing to spend one-on-one time with me to bring my mark up.
-All my hard work was paying off and I was barely, but actually, able to do grade nine.
+I went to work feeling happy and accomplished.
+I had gotten at least a passing mark on my book report.
+I was thrilled that my teacher was willing to spend one-on-one time with me to bring my mark up.
+I was feeling hopeful that my hard work was paying off and that I might grade nine after all.

-The weekend of the start of March break I decided that I would do a major cleaning of my apartment since I never had time for that anymore.
-I put on my Tigres Del Norte tape, got out my bottle of pine sol, and started cleaning.
+On the weekend of the start of March break, I decided that I would do a major cleaning of my apartment since I never had time for that anymore.
+I put on my Tigres Del Norte tape, got out my bottle of Pine-Sol, and started cleaning.
 I was happy and inspired about how things were going for me.
-The smell of the pine sol and the sounds of the music made me feel like a new person again.
+The smell of the Pine-Sol and the sounds of the music made me feel like a new person again.

 While I finished cleaning I stumbled across the brown envelope with “Canada” written on the front of it that I had gotten in the mail during the Chrismas holidays.
 I thought, “I will take this to George’s, ask him to read it and to help me figure out if it is important or not.”

-I showered, put on my best “English” clothes, and put some lip gloss on too.
+I showered, put on my best “English” clothes, and some lip gloss.
 My wet hair flipped up and down my back as I skipped down the hallway to George’s place all happy thinking, “Even if Bree and George may be back together, I hope she isn't visiting him tonight.”

 That thought made me really nervous as I knocked on his door, hoping that it wouldn't be true.
 George opened the door with a big surprised smile on his face--revealing his beautiful teeth as always--when he saw that it was me standing there.

 “Anna!” he said as he scooped me up into his arms and spun me around into his apartment closing the door with his foot.
 He put me down and asked, “How the heck are you?
-I was beginning to feel like I just had this awesome dream that I knew this Mennonite woman from Mexico and that I had experienced so much with her, but that it never actually happened.
+I was beginning to feel like it was just a dream and I never actually met a beautiful Mennonite woman named Anna from Mexico.
 That’s how long I haven't seen you.
 F#ck it’s good to see you, Anna!”

-He grabbed my hand and pulled me over to the living room and gestured for me to sit down on the sofa as I kept talking.
+He took my hand and pulled me over to the living room and gestured for me to sit down on the sofa as I kept talking.

 “It’s really good to see you too George.
-I am doing grade nine.
+I am in grade nine.
 I mean I am actually doing it!
-My teacher told me that I would pass grade nine, and I feel so light because it’s March break George.
-I get to take a break!”
+My teacher told me that I am actually passing, and I'm so glad for March break George.
+I get to take a break!
+I really needed one.”
 I said as I took a deep breath still holding the envelope in my hand.